Top

 • Fraud: This occurs through intentional deceit against others for one’s own personal gain.
 It can include governmental fraud, such as food stamp fraud, welfare fraud, Social Security fraud, and Medicare/Medicaid fraud, as well as fraud against institutions and individuals, such as check fraud, credit card fraud, securities fraud, mortgage fraud, wire fraud, and more.

 The nature of the offense, whether you have previous convictions, and the extent of its impact on alleged victims will all determine the penalties of a white-collar crime conviction.
-Charges related to criminal activity that cross state lines can be filed in federal court; penalties at the federal level are often harsher than those at the state level.
+Charges related to criminal activity that crosses state lines can be filed in federal court; penalties at the federal level are often harsher than those at the state level.

 Impact of a White Collar Crime Conviction on Professional Life